hiddenSymmetries/simsopt/docs/source/tracing.rst

     print(z_particle_2)

-We note that SIMSOPT draws initial data for particles consisting of the guiding center position, the parallel, and the perpendicular speed.
+We note that SIMSOPT draws initial data for particles consisting of the guiding center position, the parallel velocity, and the perpendicular speed.

 * To compute the speed, the user specifies the total kinetic energy and an interval of pitch-angles :math:`[u_\min, u_\max]`.
 Given a pitch angle :math:`u` and total speed :math:`v` (computed from the kinetic energy and the particle mass), the parallel speed is given by :math:`v_{||} = u v` and, and :math:`v_\perp = \sqrt{v^2-v_{||}^2}`.
 * In the case of full orbit simulations, we need velocity initial data and hence this only defines the initial data up to the phase.
 To specify the phase, one can pass the ``phase_angle`` variable to the tracing functions.
 A value in :math:`[0, 2\pi]` is expected.